NethermindEth/cairo-vm-go/docs/docs/vm-fundamentals/hints.md

 ### Hint usage in `usort` functions

-Overall, `usort` requires 5 hints to be executed:
+Overall, `usort` Cairo function requires 5 hints to be executed:

 **UsortEnterScope**